-- Guarantee leadership, commitment and strategic planning Elevate universal access to electricity to a high level on the political agenda, backing up commitments with strategic planning, clear policies and regulatory frameworks, and dedicated institutions. - Identify a strong champion institution for electrification programs, with a clear mandate, the authority and resources to fulfil the mandate, and accountability for achieving that mandate. - Enable private sector participation To achieve the estimated US\$ 52 billion per year in investment necessary to deliver universal access, private investment is needed to complement public spending.
-De-risking tools, affordable financing and a clear enabling policy framework are needed to attract the private sector. - Household electrification strategies should take into account other development goals and opportunities to use energy access to stimulate sustainable economic activity. - Support technology development and standards Decentralized systems are benefiting from innovative control and payment solutions, such as smart metering, customer data management and communications, and mobile payments Electrification planning needs to take into account the dynamic and integrated nature of energy demand and storage, and ensure technical standards and energy efficiency in end-use appliances. - Address affordability, which remains a critical barrier, by lowering upfront costs in providing targeted financing and subsidies, harnessing new business models such as the pay-as-you-go model, integrating energy efficient appliances with electricity access solutions, and creating sound policies and institutions.
+- Guarantee leadership, commitment and strategic planning: it is essential that governments elevate universal access to electricity high on the political agenda, backing commitments up with strategic planning, clear policies and dedicated institutions. - Ensure dedicated institutions and enabling policy and regulatory frameworks: Virtually all successful public electrification programs have featured a specific leading institution.
+A dedicated public-sector "champion" can provide a strong framework for all actors.
+It is essential to make institutions strong, with a clear mandate, with the authority and resources to fulfil the mandate, and made to be held accountable for achieving that mandate. - Enable private sector participation: To achieve the estimated \$52 billion/year in investment necessary to deliver universal access, private investment needs to complement public spending.
+However, most investment in developing countries is driven by public grant/concessional funding and non-commercial equity. - Integrate electrification of productive uses in access strategies: No country has gone from poverty to prosperity without making electricity affordable and available in bulk.
+Household electrification strategies should take into account other development goals and opportunities to use energy access to stimulate inclusive, climate resilient and sustainable economic activity. - Support technology development and standards: Decentralised systems are benefitting from innovative systems for control and demand-side management.
+Electrification planning needs to take into account the dynamic and integrated nature of energy demand, and to ensure technical standards and energy efficiency in end-use appliances.
+Falling costs of energy storage will make access more affordable and achievable. - Address affordability, which remains a critical barrier, by lowering upfront costs in providing targeted financing and subsidies, harnessing new business models such as the PAYG model, and creating sound policies and institutions.